CLSherrod/clsherrod.github.io/_pages/projects/obtf.md

 ## What Goes Into an OBTF?

-Anything that crosses your mind.
+Anything that crosses your mind:

-A paragraph you might use someday.
+- A paragraph you might use someday
-A daily log.
+- A daily log
-A half-formed question.
+- A half-formed question
-A quote.
+- A quote
-A reminder to yourself.
+- A reminder to yourself
-An idea you don’t trust yet.
+- An idea you don’t trust yet

 If it matters enough to write down, it belongs there.